 275 Pentonville Road,

-Located in the north London inner-city district of Kings Cross.
+Located in the north London inner-city district of King’s Cross close to the mainline King’s Cross Railway Station.
 An imposing and partially blind facade conceals a rather more prosaic brick box of an auditorium with an asbestos roof.

-In 1980, the operators of the Scala Cinema Club had been ejected from their home on the site of the old Scala Theatre on Charlotte Street, and the former circle was reopened in July 1981 as the 350-seat Scala Cinema.
-The opening film was the Classic 1933 version of “King Kong”, and the Scala Cinema quickly became a successful ‘art-house’ repertory venue.
+In 1980, the operators of the Scala Cinema Club had been ejected from their home on the site of the old Scala Theatre on Charlotte Street, and the former circle was extended forward to the proscenium and it reopened on 9th July 1981 as the 350-seat Scala Cinema.
+The opening programme was the classic 1933 version of “King Kong” & “Mighty Joe Young”, and the Scala Cinema quickly became a successful ‘art-house’ repertory venue.
 Especially popular were its all night screenings on the weekends.

 Sadly, the Scala Cinema was closed in 1993, after the operating company had gone into receivership, caused by court costs in a battle with director Stanley Kubick.
 It all happened after they had screened “A Clockwork Orange” illegally, as Kubrick had withdrawn screening rights in the UK, due to bad publicity over gang behavour on its initial 1971 release.

-The building is now in use as the Scala nightclub, with concerts and live performances.
-A church uses the former stage area, and the snooker club still occupies the former stalls area.
+The building is now in use as the Scala nightclub, with concerts and live performances using the space which was originally the circle seating area, now repurposed into a three level space.
+For a while a church used the former stage area, and the snooker club still occupies the former stalls area.

-Overshadowed for many years by the Kings Cross regeneration scheme, the future of this building is still uncertain, although the 2008 regeneration of St. Pancras Station as an International Eurostar destination has brought more respectable life into this once seedy area of the city.
+Overshadowed for many years by the King’s Cross regeneration scheme, the future of this building was uncertain, although the 2008 regeneration of St. Pancras Station as an International Eurostar destination and the restoration of King’s Cross Railway Station in 2013 has brought more respectable life into this once seedy area of the inner-city.

 Just login to your account and subscribe to this theater